 Which authority is responsible for overseeing the data protection law?
 Describe the investigative powers of the authority.

-The Personal Information Protection Committee (the Committee) was established on 1 January 2016 as a cross-sectoral, independent governmental body to oversee the APPI.
-Until the full implementation of the Amendment, different governmental ministries enforce the APPI in the respective sectors and industries that they supervise.
-Governmental ministries have the following powers under the APPI:
+The Committee was established on 1 January 2016 as a cross-sectoral, independent governmental body to oversee the APPI.
+The Committee has the following powers under the Amended APPI: